 Justification and Notes: The measure is specified at the facility-level of analysis and was tested in the hospital inpatient acute care facility and HOPD settings.
 Because the measure is only endorsed at the hospital-level (NQF #3559) and only preliminary data are available for the HOPD setting, comprehensive reliability, validity, and risk-adjustment testing data are unavailable for the ASC and HOPD settings.
 However, the developer states that it is highly likely that the facility-level reliability of the measure for procedures performed at ASCs and HOPDs will be similar to the inpatient hospital measure due to the same minimum volume threshold (>=25 cases).
-While both the hospital-level version of the measure and the measure under consideration (MUC) are specified for the same population (Medicare fee-for-service patients 65 years of age and older undergoing elective THA/TKA procedures), the specifications of post-operative data collection vary slightly.
-The hospital-level measure collects post-operative data 300 to 425 days following surgery, whereas the MUC is specified to collect post-operative data 275 to 425 days following surgery.
+While both the hospital-level version of the measure and the measure under consideration (MUC) are specified for the same population (Medicare fee for-service patients 65 years of age and older undergoing elective THA/TKA procedures), the specifications of post-operative data collection vary slightly.
+The hospital-level measure collects post-operative data 275 to 425 days following surgery.